ch1kulya/AutoCrop/README.md

-### AutoCrop
+## AutoCrop
- is a static web application that allows you to crop images directly in your browser.
-It's fast, secure, and easy to use—no uploads to servers required.
+ is a static web application that allows you to make your avatars square right in your browser.

 ### Usage

-1. **Upload Images**: Click on the "Click to upload images ☁️" button to select images from your device.
+1. **Upload**: Click on the "Upload images" button to select images.
 2. **Preview**: Uploaded images will appear as thumbnails for preview.
 3. **Process**: Click on "Process Images" to crop all images to a square aspect ratio.
 4. **Download**: A ZIP file containing the cropped images will be automatically downloaded.

 ### Technologies Used

-- **HTML, CSS, JavaScript**: Core web technologies for building the application.
+- **[Kyo.css](https://github.com/ch1kulya/Kyo.css)**: A universal stylesheet for consistent styling and theme support.
-- **[styleBasic](https://github.com/ch1kulya/styleBasic)**: A universal stylesheet for consistent styling and theme support.
+- **[JSZip](https://github.com/Stuk/jszip/tree/main)**: A JavaScript library for creating ZIP files directly in the browser.

-- **JSZip**: A JavaScript library for creating ZIP files directly in the browser.
+#### Contributing is encouraged 🤗